sadeghesfahani/flask-project/README.md

 # Blogify

 ## Introduction
-this is Maktab52 Python-Django boot camp first project
+this is Maktab53 Python-Django boot camp first project

 ## Instructor
 * Mr Farzanmehr
 ## Team members
-* Pooria Asareha
+* Pooria Assarehsa
 * Hamidreza Mohammadi
 * Sina Esmaili
 * Seyed Sina Sadeghesfahani

 ## install project

-first thing first, you need to install the project properly and the following structure will provide you an easy install experience need no prior background knowledge
+First things first, you need to install the project properly and the following structure will provide you an easy installation experience that needs no prior background knowledge

-1. install the project with powerfull python install packages tool pip.
+1. install the project with powerful python install packages tool pip.
 `< pip install -e .>`  or `< py -m pip install -e .>` or `< python -m pip install -e .>`
 2. create virtual environment to isolate your project with following steps